levrex/MUSE/README.md

 # Employ MUSE on EHR?
-In this project we want to learn joint representations from multi-modal EHRs to identify subgroups of patients (in our case RA-patients).
+In this project we want to learn joint representations from multi-modal EHRs to identify subgroups of patients (in our case Rheumatoid arthritis (RA) patients).
 RA is a complex disease whereby patients differ in treatment response, prognosis and comorbidities.

 This project was forked from the original repo: http://github.com/AltschulerWu-Lab/MUSE